Quot-scheme limit of Fubini-Study metrics and Donaldson's functional for vector bundles

 defining a family $\tilde{\mathcal{E}}$ of sheaves over $\mathbb{C}$.
 Thus the desired family $\theta$ can be given by $\tilde{\rho} \circ \gamma$; restricting to the central fibre at $T =0$, we have

 while the noncentral fibre is equivalent to $\rho \circ \sigma_T$ since $\gamma$ coincides with the action of $\sigma_T$. \end{proof}

-We shall later develop a ``differential-geometric'' version of this construction, in terms of the Fubini--Study metrics.
-For this purpose, we shall re-phrase the above lemma as follows.
+We shall later develop a ``differential-geometric'' version of this construction, in terms of Fubini--Study metrics.
+For this purpose, we shall rephrase the above lemma as follows.
 Suppose that we write with